 Alert Possible Cause Possible Solution Excessive logins detected The login macro has been played an excessive number of times for the number of requests made.
 The login credentials may be incorrect or the logout signature may be invalid.
-Perform troubleshooting procedures on the macro.
+Do one of the following: Perform troubleshooting procedures on the macro.
 Record a new login macro.
-For more information, see the Micro Focus Fortify WebInspect Tools Guide.
+For more information, see the OpenTextTM Fortify WebInspect Tools Guide.
 Redundant content detected Redundant content has been detected.
 You might be able to improve performance by enabling redundant page detection.
-For more information, see "Scan Settings: General" on page 380.
+For more information, see "Scan Settings: General" on page 381.